Fanconi Anemia in Children

 - Family history, including others with

-symptoms of Fanconi anemia and whether or not the family is part of one of the
+symptoms of Fanconi anemia and whether the family is part of a high-risk group.

 -